Alvor1991/PP1-Las-Tacos/README.md

 * As a customer, I want to easily find the business' location.

-    - The book now page contains a find us section with a Google map of the business' geographical location.
+    - The contact page contains a find us section with a Google map of the business' geographical location.

 ### Code Validation